 The Definitive Guide to Org Charts

 Business schools, including The Kellogg School of Management at Northwestern University, teach the value of original organizational chart research of other companies.
-“Analyzing a firm’s organizational structure can . . . reveal much about the competencies and areas of competitive advantage within the organization” — according to research by David Besanko, a Professor of Management and Strategy at The Kellogg School of Management at Northwestern University, and by his colleagues Pierre Régibeau and Katharine Rockett of the University of Essex.
+Another lesson to be learned from The Definitive Guide to Org Charts for Executive Search is that academicians study organizational charts as well.”Analyzing a firm’s organizational structure can . . . reveal much about the competencies and areas of competitive advantage within the organization” — according to research by David Besanko, a Professor of Management and Strategy at The Kellogg School of Management at Northwestern University, and by his colleagues Pierre Régibeau and Katharine Rockett of the University of Essex.

 (For more specifics on their research, see “Reading the Org Chart“.)